|

 and at its heart lie positions where just kings and pawns remain

-the players must often assess ones that could arise from an
+players must often assess ones that could arise from an exchange

-examines a wealth of pawn endings where strong players made
+of pawn endings where strong players made significant errors and

-improving our intuitive decision-making skills.
-We learn how
+endgame principles and improving our intuitive decision-making skills.

-to calculate and identify key positional elements, and
+We learn how to calculate and identify key positional elements,

-appreciate the beautiful tactics and paradoxical ideas that are
+and appreciate the beautiful tactics and paradoxical ideas that

 |